james-antill/pryum/README.md

     ./pryum --os-version=30 in zsh strace

-You can copy any of files from conf/* to / or /etc/ however the script comes with builtin support for the latest supported Fedora release (F31), and will automatically download the data for F28+.
+You can copy any of files from conf/* to / or /etc/ however the script comes with builtin support for the latest supported Fedora release (F32), and will automatically download the data for F28+.

 Feel free to open PRs to add packages to the latest conf/pryum*.conf file.

+To re-generate the metadata run (maybe altering the conf values there):

+    ./tools/full-rebuild.sh